 I added some gel decorations for her windows and some homemade Valentine’s Day treats from mom, and of course, a little cold hard cash.

-While my son was in college he was always in need of money, so I turned the heart Valentine box into a mix of different denominations of money.
+While my son was in college he was always in need of money, so I turned the heart Valentine care package into a mix of different denominations of money.

 I added some useful items for his specific needs, like laundry pods, hot sauce and a coffee filter basket.

 And of course I sent some sweet treats, both store-bought and homemade.
-Red Velvet Peanut Blossom Cookies and Raspberry Cheesecake Swirl Brownies were the homemade treats in this particular year’s care package (recipes below)Jump to Recipe
+Red Velvet Peanut Blossom Cookies and Raspberry Cheesecake Swirl Brownies were the homemade treats in this particular year’s care package.

-Red fruit, chocolate and hearts are, of course, the must-haves for Valentine’s Day.
+Red fruit, chocolate and hearts are, of course, the must-haves for Valentine’s Day, but they also work for other holidays.
 It’s always fun to mix it up with some favorite store-bought candies, as well as “heart-felt” homemade treats.

 Over the years I learned which homemade goods could withstand shipping and delays without turning into a crumbly or gooey mess.
-The cookies and bars in the photos above include Raspberry Swirl Brownies and the Red Velvet Peanut Butter Cluster Cookies (both recipes included below).
+The red velvet peanut butter cookies shipped without a glitch and received the heartfelt thanks a mom always loves to hear.

 Red Velvet Peanut Butter Cookies